D1ogooo/FoodExplorer/README.md

        👩‍💻 -- Pendencias -- 👩‍💻
 * Integrar a pagina de favoritos
-* Intrar a pagina de pagamentos
+* Integrar a pagina de pagamentos
+* Integrar a aba de detalhes do produto